akeneo/pim-helpcenter/content/md/products-super-power/how-to-use-the-product-grid.md

 # Product grid pagination

-The product grid displays 100 products per page.
-To browse product’s pages, click on the right and left arrows.
+The product grid displays 25 products per page.
+To browse product’s pages, click on the number of the page you want to reach.

 ![image](../img/dummy.png)